Pan Zhang: Campaigns against Liu Bei

 In 219, Pan Zhang participated in a campaign led by Sun Quan's general Lü Meng to seize control of Jing Province from Guan Yu, a general under Liu Bei.
 Pan Zhang and Zhu Ran blocked Guan Yu's retreat routes and stationed at Jiashi (夾石) when they reached Linju County (臨沮縣; present-day Yuan'an County, Hubei).
-Guan Yu, along with his son Guan Ping and subordinate Zhao Lei (趙累), were captured alive in an ambush laid by Ma Zhong (馬忠), a Major (司馬) under Pan Zhang.
+Guan Yu, along with his son Guan Ping and subordinate Zhao Lei (趙累), were captured alive in an ambush laid by Ma Zhong (馬忠), a Major (司馬) under Pan Zhang (Guan Yu, Guan Ping and Zhao Lei would later be executed in Linju County).
 In recognition of Pan Zhang's contributions, Sun Quan split Yidu and Zigui counties to form Guling Commandery (固陵郡) and appointed Pan as the Administrator (太守) of the commandery.
 The appointment of Guling commandery were due to Lü Meng suggestion to Sun Quan.
 Sun Quan also further promoting him to General Who Inspires Might (振威將軍) and enfeoffing him as the Marquis of Liyang (溧陽侯).
 After the death of Gan Ning, his units were transferred to Pan Zhang command.
 This includes Ding Feng, future famous general who at that time served as minor unit commander who at his youth served Gan Ning.

 In late 221, Liu Bei launched a campaign against Sun Quan to retake Jing Province, leading to the Battle of Xiaoting of 221–222.
 Pan Zhang participated in the battle under the leadership of Lu Xun, the frontline commander of Sun Quan's forces.
 After enduring some initial defeats and months of stalemate, Lu Xun eventually ordered a large-scale counterattack with the use of fire, inflicting a crushing defeat on Liu Bei's forces.
 During the attack, Pan Zhang's subordinates killed Feng Xi.
 Pan Zhang himself has killed many Shu soldiers.
 For his achievements during this campaign, Pan Zhang were further promoted to General Who Pacifies the North (平北將軍) and appointed as the Administrator of Xiangyang Commandery.